homchom/recode/README.md

 # recode
 ![logo](logo.png)

-recode is a utility-focused fabric mod to make DiamondFire development more fun.
+recode is a utility-focused fabric mod for [DiamondFire](https://mcdiamondfire.com/home/) to make development more fun.
 It is the official successor to [CodeUtilities](https://github.com/CodeUtilities/CodeUtilities-2.0), from which it was cloned.

 Currently supported Minecraft version: 1.19.2